LernerF/Chislaki_labs/README.md

-# Chislaki_labs
-# Лабораторные работы по численным методам
+# Labs on Numerical Methods